Questions & Answers

 Of the different categories of fake railroad china, the type shown on this page is one of the easiest to call.
 It has a number of characteristics:

 Strictly speaking , this china is best described as "fantasy" china rather than reproduction china, since these patterns were never used by a railroad.
 In other words, there was never an original pattern to reproduce.

 If this china appeared at a railroadiana show, its lack of authenticity would not only be emphatically pointed out, but its very existence might be in jeopardy!
 However, nowadays a lot of railroadiana is bought and sold on the internet, so both buyers and sellers who are new to collecting may be unaware that it is bogus.

 Notes: Thanks to Mike Brynd for supplying these images.
-Also thanks to Bill and Sue Knous of Railroad Memories who have generously shared their extensive knowledge of railroadiana counterfeits and to Rob Hoffer for his comments.
+Also thanks to Sue Knous of Railroad Memories who have generously shared herr extensive knowledge of railroadiana counterfeits and to Rob Hoffer for his comments.